WebSpellChecker/wproofreader-docker/README.md

 ARG LANGUAGES=en_US,en_GB,en_CA,en_AU
 ARG AI_MODELS=1,2
 ```
 where `LANGUAGES` accepts a comma-separated list of language IDs, `AI_MODELS` – a list of AI models to be included, provided that a compatible language is installed.
-The values are:
+For example, if you select at least one of the compatible English language IDs, you will be able to install English language model for enhanced text correction.
+The options for `AI_MODELS` parameter are:
-1. English grammar
+1. English language model
-2. English autocomplete
+2. English autocomplete model
-3. German grammar
+3. German language model
-4. Spanish grammar
+4. Spanish language model

+English language and autocomplete models are available for en_US (American English), en_GB (British English), en_CA (Canadian English) and en_AU (Australian English).
+German – for de_DE (Germany), Spanish – for es_ES (Spain).

 * Activate license.
-Change the following options:
+Update the values for the following options:
 ```
 ARG ACTIVATE_LICENSE=1
 ARG LICENSE_TICKET_ID=6u*************ZO